 Since the arrival of the technologically advanced integrated LED downlight in 2010, consumers are now faced with the choice between integrated or replaceable GU10 downlights.
 Each type of downlight has advantages and disadvantages over the other, but which one is better?

 The main strength of an integrated downlight is also its main weakness.
 Integrated LED downlights have a much longer life expectancy but the LED is none replaceable.
-They are designed to last for 50,000 to 100,000 hours.
+They earlier versions were designed to last for 50,000 to 100,000 hours.
 This ultra-long life span has been reduced to 25,000 to 40,000 in recent years.
 In the event of a failure you have to replace the entire fitting where as GU10 downlights have replaceable LEDs.

 Integrated LED Downlights are not for Pessimists

 While the optimistic view will be that they will ‘last forever’.
 Pessimists will ask "What happens when they fail?"
 If they do fail they need to be disconnected from the mains and replaced with the same fitting so that they match.

 Downlights.co.uk has been selling integrated LED downlights since they launched and sometimes they do fail but the failure rate is very low, much lower when compared to GU10 LEDs.
 Failure rates can vary but if you invest in high quality downlights such as Aurora, Halers or JCC then the failure rate is negligible, lower than 1% and newer models are evolving all the time.

 Another advantage of choosing a leading brand like these is that the design rarely changes, they have perfected their products like Volkswagen have done with their Polo or Golf models of cars.